trackit/terraform-boilerplate/README.md

 This project is using terraform to deploy infrastructure, you can download it here: https://learn.hashicorp.com/tutorials/terraform/install-cli

-Here it is services you can deploy using this repository:
+Here are the services that you can deploy using this repository:
 - AWS Route53
 - AWS RDS
 - AWS Backup